-If you only have time for one hike in the Canadian Rockies, join us on this world class hike situated in a beautiful high alpine region of Banff National Park.
-Here one can access breath taking mountain ridges, alpine lakes, and five different valleys.
-Much of the hiking is above treeline which allows for sweeping views across wildflower filled meadows.
+If you only have time for one hike in the Canadian Rockies, join us on this world-class hike situated in a beautiful high alpine region of Banff National Park.
+Here one can access breathtaking mountain ridges, alpine lakes, and five different valleys.
+Much of the hiking is above treeline which allows for sweeping views across wildflower-filled meadows.
 The overall trail distances on this circuit are relatively short which leaves us plenty of time to enjoy side hikes to explore the region or to just relax around one of the beautiful lakes.
 This area is well known for its wildlife viewing opportunities.

-The Skoki region near Lake Louise has been a favourite with mountain hikers to Banff National Park for well over a century and was the choice location for the Duke and Duchess of Cambridge during their summer 2011 visit to Canada.
+The Skoki region near Lake Louise has been a favourite with mountain hikers to Banff National Park for well over a century and was the chosen location for the Duke and Duchess of Cambridge during their summer 2011 visit to Canada.

 The trails are good, the campsites are located in spectacular settings and the mountain ambiance is as good as it gets!

 At 8:30 am we meet at the Yamnuska Mountain Adventures office in Canmore.
 We’ll go over the trip with you and check to see that you are properly outfitted.
 Once packed we make the one hour drive west to Lake Louise.

 The hike starts at the nearby Fish Creek parking just below the Lake Louise ski resort.
 After 4km of hiking the ski area road, we hit the trail which we follow for a further 3.0 km up Corral Creek to the Halfway Hut.
 This historic log cabin was once used as a shelter for travellers en route to Skoki Lodge.
 Just beyond is our first campsite.
 Distance 7.3km.
 Elevation gain 510m.